All rehearsals at Trinity Lutheran Alameda unless indicated otherwise.

 PREPARATION: SDG rehearsals focus on ensemble and musical interpretation; singers are responsible for learning notes outside of rehearsal.
 Sectional rehearsals and practice mp3s/midi files are sometimes made available on this page.

 BREAK/SNACKS: During each rehearsal, there is a 15 minute break.
 Volunteers each week will bring drinks and snacks for the break.
 A sign-up list is usually out during the break.
 Each member usually volunteers at least once during a season.
 The snack volunteers for that week should wipe off the table and carpet sweep the snack area.
 Recycling items should be placed in the recycling bins in the kitchen.

 SETUP/CLEANUP: Tables in the fellowship hall must be moved out of the way and folding chairs set up and arranged in three curved rows.
 Those who arrive first help set the chairs up (extra chairs are stored under the stage) and move the piano as needed.
 After the rehearsal, each singer will fold and put away his or her own chair and help restore the room to its original condition.

 DRESS REHEARSAL: Two mandatory dress rehearsals are held during the week before a concert series to review the music under performance conditions and with the instrumental musicians.
 You do not need to wear concert uniform for the dress rehearsal.

 Men: Fall and winter: Black dress pants, black dress jacket, (tuxedo recommended) white dress shirt, bow tie, black shoes.
-2018 update: spring black concert shirt.
+Spring: black concert shirt, black slacks.

 Black music folders are required.
 Standard choral folders are not required, but may be ordered at the beginning of the season.